arduino/tooling-project-assets/other/clang-format-configuration/notes.md

 This key is ignored when `BreakBeforeBraces` is set to anything other than `Custom`.

+## `BreakBeforeConceptDeclarations`

+`true` forces the break.

+`false` allows the user to break or not break at their whim, in alignment with the Arduino IDE 1.x formatter behavior and Arduino's `AlwaysBreakTemplateDeclarations: No` configuration.

 ## `BreakBeforeInheritanceComma`

 Seems to be a backwards compatibility name for `BreakInheritanceList: BeforeComma`: